-Seafood Puttanesca is not an uncommon dish on restaurant menus in my area.
+Seafood Pasta Puttanesca is not an uncommon dish on restaurant menus in my area.
 Rhode Island is known for seafood, and we have a large Italian population in the state, so various spicy tomato based seafood dishes are quite popular.
 While I enjoy the bold flavors of Puttanesca sauce, it can be a bit salty for me.
 I tried a few simple substitutions in this recipe, which reduce the sodium considerably, but still kept things flavorful.

 In this reduced sodium Seafood Puttanesca recipe, lemon juice and minced rind stand in for capers, as there is already seafood in the dish, anchovies were skipped, and fresh cured green olives were used, which are not as salty the standard fare used in cocktails and some other varieties.